Amtrak Superliner Roomettes

 The entrance to an Amtrak Superliner Sleeper Car

-I try to get a superliner roomette because of personal space, food, shower, and sleeping horizontally.
+I love a Superliner roomette because I value personal space, access to food, a shower, and the ability to sleep horizontally.

-You may also want to check out the 21 Questions on Amtrak Sleepers article.
+You may also want to check out my Amtrak Rooms: The Top 21 Things You Should Know article.

 Safe Travels!